Flood Advisory issued for Fleming by NWS - News Break

 Flood Advisory issued for Fleming by NWS

 Effective: 2021-07-30 01:33:00 EDT Expires: 2021-07-30 05:30:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Be especially cautious at night when it is harder to recognize the dangers of flooding.
-Target Area: Fleming FLOOD ADVISORY REMAINS IN EFFECT UNTIL 2 AM EDT EARLY THIS MORNING FOR CENTRAL ELLIOTT, NORTHEASTERN FLEMING AND NORTHEASTERN ROWAN COUNTIES At 1248 AM EDT, Doppler radar indicated that heavy rain due to thunderstorms fell across the area.
-Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Some locations that will experience flooding include Flemingsburg, Triplett, Haldeman, Waltz, Muses Mills, Stark, Goddard, Wallingford, Newfoundland, Foxport, Mount Carmel, Bruin, Culver and Flemingsburg Junction.alerts.weather.gov
+Target Area: Fleming The National Weather Service in Jackson has issued a * Flood Advisory for Northeastern Bath County in east central Kentucky Southern Elliott County in east central Kentucky Fleming County in east central Kentucky Rowan County in east central Kentucky Northern Morgan County in southeastern Kentucky * Until 230 AM EDT. * At 1132 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
+Minor flooding is ongoing or expected to begin shortly in the advisory area. * Some locations that will experience flooding include Morehead, Flemingsburg, Sandy Hook, Fairview, Munson, Brandy, Bluestone, Hilda, Freestone, Hays Crossing, Clearfield, Rodburn, Farmers, Sharkey, Cranston, Ramey, Cogswell, Midland, Christy and Crix.alerts.weather.gov

 Comments / 0